ceejbot/scurry/README.md

 Dominic Tarr's [crtd](https://github.com/dominictarr/crdt), which uses his [scuttlebutt implementation](https://github.com/dominictarr/scuttlebutt) to keep a document in sync.

-[light-cycle](https://github.com/ceejbot/light-cycle), the lightweight consistent hash ring I wrote recently.
+[light-cycle](https://github.com/ceejbot/light-cycle), a lightweight consistent hash ring structure that can be mixed into most anything.

 [restify](http://mcavage.me/node-restify/) to provide a simple RESTful api to data in the buckets.